eficode-academy/jcasc-katas/basic-system-config/README.md

 * Correct the change again and click reload

-Everything should be back to the original state agin.
+Everything should be back to the original state again.

 ## Adding a user to the system